projectcalico/calico/docs/source/fuel-integration.rst

 Integration with Mirantis Fuel 6.1
 ==================================

-This document describes our experimental integration of Calico with the Mirantis Fuel system for rapidly deploying an OpenStack cluster.
+This document describes our integration of Calico with the Mirantis Fuel system for rapidly deploying an OpenStack cluster.

 It is presented in sections covering the following aspects of our integration